You should only measure your temperature once per day – in the morning, as soon as you wake up – and this is the temperature you log into the app.

 Why can I set an evening reminder to measure?

 The evening reminder is there to help remind you to prepare for measuring the next morning, for example, by putting your thermometer next to your bed.

-It will also remind you to log any additional symptoms you may have experienced during the day (for example bleeding, cervical mucus, LH-tests, etc) if you wish to do that.
-Just keep in mind that all the data that you add is for that calendar day, meaning 24 hours from midnight to midnight.
+It will also remind you to log any additional symptoms you may have experienced during the day (for example, bleeding, cervical mucus, LH tests, etc.) if you wish.
+Remember that all the data you add is for that calendar day, meaning 24 hours from midnight to midnight.

-If you don't want to receive a reminder in the evenings, you can turn this off by going to the menu in the top-left corner of the app > Settings > Reminders.
-There you can choose which reminders you'd like to get, at which times, and on what days.
+If you don't want to receive a reminder in the evenings, turn this off by going to the menu in the top-left corner of the app > Settings > Reminders.
+You can also choose which reminders you'd like to get, at which times, and on what days.